Star Wars Galaxies Chronicles

 Canyon Krayt Dragon

-Krayt Dragon hunting was everyone’s favorite past-time.
+Krayt Dragon hunting was everyone’s favorite pastime.
 Deep in the deserts of Tatooine, the Krayt Graveyard was home to the highest concentration of these gargantuan beasts in the entire game.
-The Krayt Dragon Ancient, not pictured above, was one of the most difficult end-game creatures to kill.
-Its strength rivaled the Dark Jedi Master.
+The Krayt Dragon Ancient, not pictured above, was one of the most difficult end-game creatures.
+Its strength rivaled the Dark Jedi Master NPC.
 To reward the high risk involved in taking these critters down, the loot drops were valuable.
 Krayt Dragon pearls were used in the construction of lightsabers.
-Just because they were few in number did not mean the Jedi didn’t exist at all.

 A Guide to Krayt Dragons